htcondor/htcondor/docs/version-history/lts-versions-23-0.rst

   stuck waiting forever for jobs to finish.
   :jira:`2292`

-- Fixed a bug that caused **ssh-agent** processes to be leaked when using *grid* universe remote batch job submision over SSH.
-  :jira:`2286`

-- Fixed a bug where a job that's matched to an offline slot ad remains idle forever.
+- Fixed bug where the Shadow failed to write its job ad to :macro:`JOB_EPOCH_HISTORY` when it failed to reconnect to the Starter.
-  :jira:`2304`
+  :jira:`2289`

-- Fixed a bug in the Windows MSI installer that would cause installation to fail when the install path had a space in the pathname, such as when installing to ``C:\Program Files``
+- Fixed a bug in the Windows MSI installer that would cause installation to fail when the install path had a space in the path name, such as when installing to ``C:\Program Files``
   :jira:`2302`